Toggle Contrast

 Deprivation of Liberty Safeguards (DoLS) are intended to protect people who lack mental capacity from being detained when it is not in their best interests.

 Having mental capacity means being able to understand and retain information and to make a decision based on that information.
-Someone might not have capacity because they have: A learning disability; Dementia; A mental health problem; A brain injury or a stroke.
+Someone might not have capacity because they have: A learning disability; Dementia; A mental health problem; A brain injury or a stroke; Are under the influence of substances such as alcohol.

 The law aims to ensure that people who lack capacity to make decisions by themselves get the support they need to be as involved as possible in decisions about their lives.
 It also outlines how an assessment of mental capacity should be made, in which situations other people can make decisions for someone who cannot act on their own and how people can plan ahead in case they become unable to make decisions in the future.